lazee/imagga-java-kit/README.md

 ===============

 **Current status : Support for Smart Cropping and Collage Slicing is added.
 Support for the Color Matching API will be added soon.
-The firste public release will be made available during March 2013.**
+The first public release will be made available during March 2013.**

 This toolkit is a Java wrapper around the Imagga (http://imagga.com) Rest APIs.
 It comes with no guarantees other than